Creating a high-converting landing page can be straight-up HARD. But when it comes to conversion rate optimization (CRO), it is an absolute must.

 The page is short and sweet.
 The time and effort went into featuring all of the products right on the homepage and adding in a virtual unwrapping animation.

 2. Tushy is cheeky

-This page does everything right.
-From the humorous copywriting, to its pastel colors and découpage design, to the navbar and call to action buttons, to the full-page popup and chat bot, I’m seriously thinking of not wiping my butt anymore (but washing it instead).
+This landing page example does everything right.
+From the humorous copywriting to its pastel colors and découpage design, to the navbar and call to action buttons, to the full-page popup and chatbot, I’m seriously thinking of not wiping my butt anymore (but washing it instead).

 Take a look at this homepage:

 The value proposition is clear: it’s time to stop wiping your butt (you savage) and start washing it with an affordable bidet.